zaubererty/dolibarr/Readme.md

-# DOLIBARR ERP & CR
+# DOLIBARR ERP & CRM

 Container with installed Dolibarr and all needed tools.
 Database is not included, run a mysql and create a database.